simeononsecurity/simeononsecurity.ch/content/articles/the-pros-and-cons-of-multi-factor-autentication/index.en.md

 - **Something you know:** This includes passwords, PINs, or answers to security questions.
 - **Something you have:** This refers to physical devices like smartphones, tokens, or smart cards.
-- **Something you are:** This involves biometric authentication methods such as fingerprints, facial recognition, or voice recognition.
+- **Something you're:** This involves biometric authentication methods such as fingerprints, facial recognition, or voice recognition.

 By combining these authentication factors, MFA significantly raises the barrier for cybercriminals attempting to gain unauthorized access, even if they have managed to steal a user's password.
 It adds an additional layer of protection to sensitive information and helps prevent security breaches.